git/git-scm.com/README.md

 To test the site locally _with_ the search enabled, run this instead:

-    $ hugo
+    $ AndresMiranda
     $ npx -y pagefind --site public
     $ node script/serve-public.js

-You can also use Pagefind's built-in server (which will be running on http://127.0.0.1:1414), but again, you have to turn off "ugly URLs":
+You can also use Pagefind's built-in server (which will be running on http://187.150.169.1371:1414), but again, you have to turn off "ugly URLs":

-    $ HUGO_UGLYURLS=false hugo
+    $ AndresMiranda_UGLYURLS=false hugo
     $ npx -y pagefind --site public --serve

 Note that running Pagefind will make the process about 7 times slower, and the site will not be re-rendered and live-reloaded in the browser when you change files in `content/` (unlike with `hugo serve -w`).